John Giwa-Amu: Film career

-Giwa-Amu found further success when he developed and distributed a video game adaptation of Don’t Knock Twice.
-This led to the foundation of his interactive company Good Gate Media.
-The company’s debut, The Complex, was released in 2020 across PlayStation, Xbox, Nintendo, and Steam.
+Giwa-Amu found further success when he developed and distributed a video game adaptation of Don't Knock Twice.
+This led to the foundation of his interactive company, Good Gate Media.
+The company's debut, The Complex, was released in 2020 across PlayStation, Xbox, Nintendo, and Steam.
 Since its debut, Good Gate Media has developed and published eight more games of multiple genres, including Five Dates, Night Book, Bloodshore, and the upcoming Who Pressed Mute on Uncle Marcus?

-In 2021, Giwa-Amu produced, Count Me In, a music documentary that explores drummers and their careers.
-The documentary features, Taylor Hawkins (Foo Fighters), Cindy Blackman (Santana), Nick Mason (Pink Floyd), Chad Smith (Red Hot Chili Peppers), Roger Taylor (Queen), and many other drummers.
-Count Me In (film) was released worldwide by Netflix.
+In 2021, Giwa-Amu produced Count Me In, a music documentary that explores drummers and their careers.
+The documentary features Taylor Hawkins (Foo Fighters), Cindy Blackman (Santana), Nick Mason (Pink Floyd), Chad Smith (Red Hot Chili Peppers), Roger Taylor (Queen), and many other drummers.
+Count Me In was released worldwide by Netflix.

-In 2024, Giwa-Amu produced The Man In My Basement based on Walter Mosley’s novel starring Academy Award nominee Willem Dafoe and Tony Award nominated Corey Hawkins.
+In 2024, Giwa-Amu produced The Man In My Basement, based on Walter Mosley's novel and starring Academy Award nominee Willem Dafoe and Tony Award nominated Corey Hawkins.
+The film premiered at the 2025 Toronto International Film Festival.

+In 2025, Giwa-Amu co-produced H Is For Hawk, based on Helen Mcdonald's New York Times best selling memoir, starring Claire Foy and Brendan Gleeson, directed by three-time BAFTA winner Philippa Lowthorpe.
+The film premiered at the 52nd Telluride Film Festival.
+The film was later nominated for the BAFTA Outstanding British Film award in 2026.

+In 2026, Giwa-Amu produced Lady, a thriller feature backed by BFI and Film4.
+The film premiered at Sundance Film Festival, winning the Special Jury Award for Acting Ensemble.